 About Dr Angie Wilcock

-My professional background has been in front-line service provision, working with the most vulnerable people.
-This includes working with statutory and third-sector organisations in social housing, homeless projects, community offender management, and family support within HMPPS.
+My professional background has been in front-line service provision, working with the most vulnerable people in society.
+This includes working with statutory and third-sector organisations in social housing, homeless projects, community offender management, and within His Majesty’s Prison and Probation Service (HMPPS).

 Teaching and supervision

-I am a Senior Lecturer and Programme Leader for BSc (Hons) Criminology.
-I also teach MSc Leadership in Criminal Justice and Policing.
+I am a Senior Lecturer and Programme Leader for BSc (Hons) Criminology and Integrated Foundation year (IFY).
+I also teach on the MSc Leadership in Criminal Justice and Policing.

 Interests